fluxcd/community/community-roles.md

 - Maintaining the brand, mission, vision, values, and scope of the overall project
 - Changes to licensing and intellectual property
 - Administering access to all project assets
-- Administering git repositories as needed
+- Administering Git repositories as needed
 - Handling Code of Conduct violations
 - Managing financial decisions
-- Defining the scope of each git repository
+- Defining the scope of each Git repository
 - Resolving escalated decisions when Maintainers responsible are blocked

 ### Org Admins